Gkionis/product-page/README.md

 >- `GITHUB_TOKEN` is the personal access token you generated
 >- the `--version` argument specifies the version of the new release (pick something sensible based on the previous releases)

-To deploy the product page, update the `pay-product-page` dependency in [`pay-frontend`](https://github.com/alphagov/pay-frontend/blob/master/package.json) to point to the GitHub URL for the `.tgz` file associated with the [GitHub release](https://github.com/alphagov/pay-product-page/releases).
+To deploy the product page, update the `product-page` dependency in [`pay-frontend`](https://github.com/alphagov/pay-frontend/blob/master/package.json) to point to the GitHub URL for the `.tgz` file associated with the [GitHub release](https://github.com/alphagov/product-page/releases).
 Then deploy `pay-frontend`.

 ## Licence